PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Python for MATLAB Programmers.md

 environment is just a directory tree containing a Python installation, along with a set of version-specific packages.

-Python itself can create virtual environments (AKA "venvs"), using the command *venv*.
+Python itself can create virtual environments (also known as _venvs_), using the command *venv*.
 Likewise, many IDEs can create such environments.
 If you are using a venv, be aware that pip installs packages and modules local only to that venv.
 That is, if you download a package specific to a venv, that package will not be included with, or available to, the next venv that you create.

 Virtual environments are very useful and provide a feature missing in MATLAB: an ability to switch between different module and package versions for testing or